Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Analysis

 \subsection{The Fermi/LAT Observation of GRB 200415A}

 We retrieved the photon event data files and the spacecraft history files (pointing and livetime history) from the LAT data server\footnote{\url{https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi}} at the updated localisation of the LAT observations J2000 RA, Dec = 11.07, -25.02 degrees \citep{Omodei:2020GCN.27597....1O}.
-To confirm the transient nature of the emission, the data are collected between 5 days prior to the trigger time ($\rm T_0$) to 5 days after in a spatial radius of $40^\circ$ and energy range of 100 MeV to 300 GeV.
+The data are obtained in a spatial radius of $40^\circ$ and energy range of 100 MeV to 300 GeV.
 We selected a $12^\circ$ region of interest centred at the burst location and also constrained the zenith angle to $100^\circ$ to avoid contamination from the Earth's limb.
-Long term analyses are also carried after this analysis with the same cuts on the data.
+We selected the cleaner "\sw{Pass 8 source}" class (\sw{evclass} = 128 and \sw{evtype} = 3) with response function \sw{P8R3\_SOURCE\_V2}.
+The corresponding model for extragalactic diffused gamma-ray background \sw{iso\_P8R3\_SOURCE\_V2.txt} is used and for the galactic contribution, diffused gamma-ray emission is estimated using the official galactic interstellar emission model \sw{gll\_iem\_07.fits}.

+The analyses are carried out with the following objectives (1) Ascertain the detection of a transient emission, for this purpose we choose the data in a relatively smalled interval of 10,000 s before the trigger-time, and from the trigger-time to 1000 s.
+(2) Study the nature of the transient emission, the data are analysed between 5 days prior to the trigger-time ($\rm T_0$) to 5 days after.
+(3) After this analysis, we aim to confirm if there is any other transient emission before this emission in the past observations of \fermi-LAT.
+A computationally less expensive approch is followed.
+The data is first analysed in an interval of a bin size of six months, which is then used to extrapolate to set a reference limit on flux, and the analysis is finally carried out in an interval of bin size of 2 days for 11.5 years of data.

+We performed unbinned likelihood analysis and have shown the residual test-statistic map in Figure \ref{fig:LAT_detection} without contribution from this source.
+In a short duration of 500 s and 1000 s, the analyses show that the GRB is detected with TS value of 27 and 26, respectively.
+We plotted the test statistic map (TS) in a region $16^{\circ} \times16^{\circ}$ region at $0.2^{\circ}$ resolution (zoomed for better visualization).
+The color-bars on each image represent the TS values.
+The GRB is associated with the Sculptor galaxy (NGC 253).
+A maximum TS value of 26 is obtained at the GRB location from 0 - 1000 s duration signaling a $\sim5~\sigma$ detection.
+Confidence levels (68\% and 90\%) are plotted.
+Other known sources from the \fermi-LAT fourth source catalog are marked by open circles.